cu-ecen-aeld/assignment-autotest/README.md

  * Test dependencies to be included as a git submodule on student assignment repositories.
  * Instructors can define functions containing tests they expect to pass on completed student submissions, which can be shared with students through this repository in the test subfolder.
- * Instructors to define functions containing tests that will not be shared with students but which should also pass on student's final submission.
+ * Instructors can define files containing tests that will *not* be shared with students but which should also pass on student's final submission.
+These will be located in the parent repository containing this repository as a submodule.
- * Students can define their own test functions/files they use to test their code.
+ * Students can define their own test functions/files they use to test their code in their own repositories, referencing this repository as a submodule.

 See the [Unity](https://github.com/ThrowTheSwitch/Unity) reference documentation for information about writing Unity test cases.